apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

 Each variable in scope before the distinct clause is also in scope after the distinct clause.
 This clause works similarly to group by, but for each variable that contains more than one value after the distinct by clause, one value is picked nondeterministically.
-(If the variable is in the disctict by list, then its value will be deterministic.)
+(If the variable is in the distinct by list, then its value will be deterministic.)
 Nulls are treated as a single value when they occur in a grouping field.

 ##### Example